greg-js/arch-wiki-md-repo/wiki/_content/MTP.md

 **Note:** Mounting with `go-mtpfs` might fail if an external SD Card is present.
 If you try to access your device while having an SD card and go-mtpfs complains, try removing the SD card and mounting again.

 Install [android-udev](https://www.archlinux.org/packages/?name=android-udev), which will allow you to edit `/etc/udev/rules.d/51-android.rules` and apply to your `idVendor` and `idProduct`, which you can see after running _mtp-detect_.
 To the end of the line, add your user `OWNER="<user>"`.
-First, create the `fuse` group if it doesn't exist:
+First, create the `fuse` group if it does not exist:

 ```
 # groupadd fuse